Bank of England boss must go if he doesn’t change course, says senior Tory

 Internal Labour polling, shared with the Sunday Times, shows that 45 per cent of mortgage-holders say the current crisis makes them less likely to vote for the Tories.

 And voters in the “blue wall” are more likely to blame the Tory government for rising interest rates (37 per cent) than the central bank (14 per cent).
-A separate Opinium poll shows Labour now holds a 31-point lead over the Tories among mortgage holders.
+A separate Opinium poll shows Labour now holds a 31-point lead over the Tories among mortgage-holders.

 Join our commenting forum